koslo/node-red-contrib-time-controller/README.md

         "topic": "rgbw/cmnd/channel1"
     }

-If the rgb mode is enabled the format will be:
+If the rgb mode is enabled the format will be (experimental):

      {
         "start": {